mohdirfan-code/Weather-App/README.md

   All features are open for demonstration and review.

 - **Info Button:**
-  Learn about the [Product Manager Accelerator (PMA)](https://www.linkedin.com/company/product-manager-accelerator/) from within the app.
+  Get to Know about the project and me [Mohd Irfan](https://www.linkedin.com/in/irfan786msfri/) from within the app.

 ---